Fermi's golden rule for heating in strongly driven Floquet systems: Introduction

-Several theoretical attempts have been made to understand heating dynamics quantitatively.
-Since heating is inherent to large systems, simulating those is numerically demanding and thus has become accessible only recently~\cite{Bukov2016heating,Machado2019,Machado2020,Luitz2020,Pizzi2020,Ye2020,Yin2021,Fleckenstein2021a,Fleckenstein2021b}.
-Beyond simulations, a theory based on Fermi's golden rule (FGR) has been developed to describe heating rates well~\cite{Mallayya2019,Mallayya2019x,Rakcheev2020}.
-Yet, this theory is limited to weak drives, where $H_F{\approx}H_0$ and Floquet engineering is almost trivial.
-When strong, the driving is responsible for both heating and dressing, it is quite subtle to separate the two effects, and the simple FGR does not work well~\cite{Fleckenstein2021a,Fleckenstein2021b} (see also Refs.~\cite{Zhao2021,Mori2021} for a random driving).
+Several theoretical works have attempted to understand heating dynamics quantitatively.
+Since heating is inherent to large systems, simulating those is numerically demanding and has become accessible only recently~\cite{Bukov2016heating,Machado2019,Machado2020,Luitz2020,Pizzi2020,Ye2020,Yin2021,Fleckenstein2021a,Fleckenstein2021b}.
+Beyond simulations, a theory based on Fermi's golden rule (FGR) has been developed to describe heating rates~\cite{Mallayya2019,Mallayya2019x,Rakcheev2020}.
+Yet, this theory is limited to weak drives, where $H_F{\approx}H_0$ up to small $1/\omega$ corrections.
+When strong, the driving is responsible for both heating and dressing $(H_0\to{H_F})$, it is quite subtle to separate the two effects, and the simple FGR does not work well~\cite{Fleckenstein2021a,Fleckenstein2021b} (see also Refs.~\cite{Zhao2021,Mori2021} for a random driving).

-In this Letter, we develop a Floquet-theoretical extension of FGR (Floquet FGR) that can describe heating dynamics even in the strong-drive regime, where nontrivial Floquet engineering is possible with a well defined local Floquet Hamiltonian $H_F{\not\approx}H_0$.
-The Floquet FGR calculation rapidly converges with the system size, enabling us to access the thermodynamic limit (TDL) much more efficiently than the direct simulation.
+In this work, we develop a Floquet-theoretical extension of FGR (Floquet FGR) that can describe heating dynamics even in the strong-drive regime, where nontrivial Floquet engineering is possible with a well defined local Floquet Hamiltonian $H_F{\not\approx}H_0$.
+The Floquet FGR calculation rapidly converges with the system size, enabling us to access the thermodynamic limit (TDL) more efficiently than the direct simulation.
 We also show that, during heating dynamics, the system is thermal for $H_F$ at an instantaneous (inverse) temperature $\beta(t)$, which evolves self-consistently with the injected energy.
-This result implies that the Floquet-Hamiltonian description survives in a sense even after heating sets in, where the finite-temperature Floquet engineering is realized.
+This result implies that the Floquet-Hamiltonian description survives even after heating sets in, where the finite-temperature Floquet engineering is realized.